Mistral-valaise/opentelemetry-observability/opentelemetry-observability/README.md

 - **No traces in Grafana**
   - Check Collector exporter endpoint for the selected tracing backend.
   - OTLP gRPC port should be reachable (`4317`).
-- **No logs in Grafana**
+- **Tempo CrashLoopBackOff**
+  - Ensure you don’t set `tempo.queryFrontend.query.rangeQuery.enabled` (flag schema changed).
+Use the minimal values shown above.
+- **Collector CrashLoopBackOff**
-  - If using Loki, verify push URL and that the `loki` exporter is enabled in the logs pipeline.
+  - Check container logs.
+If you see `unknown type: "loki" exporter`, remove the `loki` exporter (not present in this collector build) or enable a supported logs exporter.
-  - If using OpenSearch, ensure a valid ingestion path (gateway/exporter) is configured.
+- **Sloth install error about PodMonitor**
+  - If you see "no matches for kind PodMonitor", you don't have the Prometheus Operator CRDs installed.
+For this demo you can ignore metrics scraping of Sloth, or install kube-prometheus-stack to get those CRDs.
+Sloth will still reconcile SLO CRs without them.
 - **SLO panels empty**
   - Confirm Sloth CRs applied and Prometheus rules created (`kubectl get prometheusrules -n opentelemetry-demo`).
   - Validate metric names in SLO queries.